kouzinopoulos/AliceO2/devices/hough/README.md

 The result should be a directory, called "emulated-tpc-clusters" that will be the input of runHough.
 By executing

-    runHough 032
+    runHough --event 008 --TPCSlice 25 --etaSlice 29

-the executable will load all the clusters from the emulated-tpc-clusters/event032 subdirectory.
-After the execution, a graphics file "clusters.pdf" will be created in the current directory depicting the coordinates of the loaded clusters.
+the executable will load all the clusters from the emulated-tpc-clusters/event008 subdirectory and will draw the clusters from sector 25 of the TPC and for a pseudorapidity slice of 29 on different .pdf files at the current directory.